 Important Information for Clients

-Three (3) Year Review: It is recommended you review your estate plan documents and named beneficiaries for all assets at least every three (3) years.
+Three (3) Year Review: It is recommended you have estate plan documents (and named beneficiaries for all assets) reviewed at least every three (3) years.
 In the event you have experienced changes in your family, personal objectives or financial affairs you are encouraged to contact my office for a review of your current estate plan documents.

 HIPAA Update: The Federal Health Insurance Portability and Accountability Act (HIPAA) sets forth strict rules and provisions relating to the disclosure of health insurance information and the ability of individuals to review the medical files of their loved ones.
 There may be a need to update your Durable Power of Attorney for Health Care Decisions to incorporate new provisions which address such matter in detail.